Cancer Research UK logo.

 Treatment

 Your treatment depends on whether the meningioma is low grade (slow growing) or high grade (fast growing).
-It also depends on where the tumour is.
+It also depends on where the tumour is, your general health and the symptoms you might have.

 Follow up